-C-2.
-Configuring Legacy RAID ROM
+C. Configuring RAID set in RAID BIOS

 Enter the RAID BIOS setup utility to configure a RAID array.
 After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-F> to enter RAID Option ROM Utility".
 Press <Ctrl> + <F> to enter the RAID BIOS setup utility.
-The Main Menu is the first screen when you enter the BIOS RAID Setup utility.
 To create a new array, press <2> to enter the LD View/LD Define Menu window.
-To create an array, press <Ctrl> + <C> to access the LD Define Menu.
+To create an array, press <Ctrl+C> to access the LD Define Menu.
 In the LD Define Menu, use the up or down arrow key to move to an item for further configuration.
 In the following procedure, we'll create RAID 0 as an example.
 Steps:

 - 1. Under the RAID Mode section, press the <SPACE> key to select RAID 0. - 2.
 Set the Stripe Block size.
 64 KB is the default. - 3.
 Under the Drives Assignments section, press the up or down arrow key to highlight a drive. - Press the <SPACE> key or <Y> to change the Assignment option to Y. This action adds the drive to the disk array.
-The Total Drv section will show the number of disks assigned. - 5.
+The Drv section will show the number of disks assigned. - 5.
 Press <Ctrl>+<Y> keys to save the information.
 Press <Ctrl>+<Y> to input the array name.
 If you do not input the array name, the default array name will be used. - 6.
-When the message appears, press <Ctrl>+<Y> to clear the MBR or press other keys to ignore this option. - Press <Ctrl>+<Y> to set the capacity of the RAID array or press other keys to set the array to its maximum capacity. - After the creation is complete, the screen will return to LD View Menu where you will see the newly-created array. - 9.
+When the message appears, press <Ctrl>+<Y> to clear the MBR or press other keys to ignore this option. - 7.
+Then, the message will appear.
+Press <Ctrl>+<Y> to set the capacity of the RAID array or press other keys to set the array to its maximum capacity. - After the creation is complete, the screen will return to LD View Menu where you will see the newlycreated array. - 9.
 Press <Esc> to return to Main Menu and press <Esc> again if you want to exit the RAID BIOS utility.